culturedatacommons/single-socrata-harvester/README.md

 DRY_RUN=true npm run start
 ```

-Additional customization was added to the mapping logic to preserve existing resource descriptions in PortalJS Cloud when they exist, while still updating the resource URLs and formats from the source dataset.
+Additional customization was added to the mapping logic to preserve existing resource descriptions in PortalJS Cloud when they exist while still updating the resource URLs and formats from the source dataset.
 This way, if you want to add custom descriptions  resources in PortalJS Cloud, they won't be overwritten on subsequent harvests.
 This is helpful as not much contextual information about the resources is provided from Socrata.

+The Github Actions workflow has been updated to run on midnight on the first day of the month.
+Note however NYC Open Data lists the update frequency for this dataset as once per year, last updated in February 2026.

 Lastly, `config.ts` was updated to properly parse the `DRY_RUN` environment variable as a boolean.

+Datopian template documentation below:

 # PortalJS Harvesters